monsoonmaelstrom/book2/book2.md

 “Okay, explain,” Alex says once we turn to face him.
 He and Davy have both taken seats at the table where.
 Nope.
 Not thinking about that.

-“The other key, the one I gave to Peter is, at least as far as the physical shape of the key is concerned, identical to the key that we used to get into this flat.
+“The other key—the one I gave to Peter—is, at least as far as the physical shape of the key is concerned, identical to the key that we used to get into this flat.
 But when that key opens the door from the street, the staircase only goes to the second floor.
 There’s no way to use that key to get to this flat.”

 “Is that key the only one that can open the door to this flat?”
 Davy asks eying the key currently in Liam’s hand.